Pearl Anna Neal: Early life and education

 Pearl Anna Neal was born in Charlotte, North Carolina, the daughter of Nora L. Neal (later Nora Caldwell).
 She attended Lincoln Academy in King's Mountain.
 She graduated from Howard University's Conservatory of Music in 1922, and pursued further studies at the Juilliard School and the Chicago Institute of Music.
 She earned a master's degree from Columbia University in 1938.
 She was one of the founding members or "Five Pearls" of the Zeta Phi Beta sorority in 1920, along with Arizona Cleaver Stemons, Viola Tyler Goings, Myrtle Goings Faithful, and Fannie Pettie Watts.

 Career

 Neal taught in Georgia and Texas as a young woman, and taught music in the Winston-Salem public schools.
-She was also direct of the senior music majors at the teachers' college in Winston-Salem.
-She was also president of the Zeta Phi Beta chapter in Winston-Salem, and active in sorority activities throughout her life.
+She was also director of the senior music majors at the teachers' college in Winston-Salem.
+She was also president of the Zeta Phi Beta chapter in Winston-Salem, and was active in sorority activities throughout her life.

 Neal was also a church organist and choir director, at Gethsemane AME Zion Church in Charlotte.
 She was named Gethsemane's "Woman of the Year" in 1974.